zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation03.md

 ### REFERRAL-SIZE-TOO-LARGE-2
-Referal is too large and NS are out-of-bailiwick with no glue.
+Referal is too large and name servers are out-of-bailiwick with no glue.

 * Zone: referral-size-too-large-2.delegation03.xa
   * The zone is delegated to ns1, ns2, ns3 and ns4.